drinkbird/drinkbird.github.io/_posts/blog/2025-07-19-psychological-safety.md

   - daretolead
   - crucialconversations
   - multipliers
-  - fivedysfunctions
-  - debuggingteams
-  - resilientmgmt
-  - drive
-  - managerspath
-  - elegantpuzzle
-  - staffengineer
-  - highoutputmgmt
-  - managinghumans
-  - executiveprimer
-  - thinkingfastandslow
-  - thinkinginsystems
-  - habit
-  - creativityincbook
-  - neversplitdiff
-  - winargument
-  - devops
-  - thephoenix
-  - teamtopologies
-  - softskills

 ---

 Think of an engineer spotting a design flaw during code review but choosing silence to avoid pushback from a stressed manager.
 Or a team member withholding concerns about integration risks in a sprint planning, fearing it might label them as negative.
 Or an engineer who knowingly cuts corners to hit an estimate, instead of raising the issue and proposing tradeoffs.
 Such behaviors point to how fear shapes decisions.

-In my last post we covered [Conway's Law](https://blog.drinkbird.com/conways-law/), describing how organizational structure influences system design.
+In my last post we covered [Conway's Law]({{ site.baseurl }}/conways-law/), describing how organizational structure influences system design.
 Yet the behaviors within that structure determine the outcome.

 Engineering depends on steady judgment.
 That means surfacing ambiguity, weighing tradeoffs, challenging plans, offering feedback that redirects work before it derails.
 Fear blocks it all.
 Leaders may aim to reinforce accountability and spark urgency, but fear often strips away the very conditions that allow effective engineering to happen.